• Skip to primary navigation

 Still, the Center for Research and Information on Electromagnetic Radiation (Criirem) criticizes scientists for the lack of studies on the safety implications of plastic Tupperware and other household appliances.

-In the end, it is your decision to use plastic containers in the microwave or choose healthy alternatives.
+In the end, you decide to use plastic containers in the microwave or choose other alternatives.

 FAQ

 It depends on the types of plastic.
-You should never microwave polyethylene terephthalate (PETE, or plastic #1) and polystyrene (PS, or plastic #6), while high-density polyethylene (HDPE, or plastic #2), polypropylene (PP, or plastic #5) are typically microwave-safe plastics.
+You should never microwave polyethylene terephthalate (PETE, or plastic #1) and polystyrene (PS, or plastic #6).
+High-density polyethylene (HDPE, or plastic #2) and polypropylene (PP, or plastic #5) are typically microwave-safe plastics.

 Most plastic Tupperware containers are made of synthetic polymers such as low-density polyethylene (LDPE, or plastic #4) or Polypropylene (PP, or plastic #5).

-Ziploc Tupperware is microwave-safe to store, reheat, and eat your food safely.
-All Ziploc food storage containers are labeled as "microwave safe."
+Ziploc Tupperware is microwave-safe for storing, reheating, and safely eating your food.
+All Ziploc food storage containers are labeled as microwave-safe.

 Plastic containers made before 2010 most likely contain BPA and other harmful chemicals and are considered unsafe.
 New Tupperware manufactured after March 2010 is BPA-free.